ticklemonster/BarcodeGenerator/README.md

 # Barcode Generator

-A Salesfoce Lightning Web Component for generating barcodes using [JsBarcode](https://github.com/lindell/JsBarcode) library.
+A Salesforce Lightning Web Component for generating barcodes using [JsBarcode](https://github.com/lindell/JsBarcode) library.
 It will create barcodes on the fly - it does not save them as an image or an attachment.

 ![barcode example](barcode_screen_1.png)